CognitiveVR/c3d-sdk-webxr/README.md

 # The Cognitive3D SDK for Javascript and WebXR

 Welcome!
-This SDK allows you to integrate your Javascript and WebXR Applications with Cognitive3D, which provides analytics and insights about your VR/AR/MR project.
+This SDK allows you to integrate your JavaScript and WebXR Applications with Cognitive3D, which provides analytics and insights about your VR/AR/MR project.
 In addition, Cognitive3D empowers you to take actions that will improve users' engagement with your experience.

 <div align="center">
   <a href="https://www.cognitive3d.com">